 Ofsted inspections are increasingly focusing on how schools are providing a broad and balanced curriculum, where creative subjects such as Music play a key part.
 With pressures to reach the raised standards for English and Mathematics, this presents a challenge for teachers, especially when teaching year groups where children are taking the Statutory Assessment Tests (SATs).
 However, making the time to include creativity and Music in the curriculum, will positively benefit both your children and your school.

-What are the benefits from providing children with musical experiences?
+What are the benefits of providing children with musical experiences?

 Music is clearly a subject that has a high value in its own right.
 However, research also demonstrates that music can support children’s learning in a wide range of areas: